Listed in: Geology, as GEOL-111

 Formerly listed as: GEOL-11

 Limited to 60 students with 20 students per lab.
-Spring semester: The Department.
+Fall semester: Professors Crowley and Harms.
+Spring semester: Professor Harms.